tenox7/wfm/README.md

 WFM is a standalone service with built-in web server.
 No need for Apache, Nginx, PHP, etc.
 It runs directly from `systemd`, `sysvinit`, `launchd`, `rc` or Docker.
-TLS/SSL is supported with automatic certificate generation by Lets Encrypt / Certbot.
+TLS/SSL is supported with automatic certificate generation by Lets Encrypt / Certbot, or with your own certificate and key files.

 The binary is statically linked, fully self contained and has zero external dependencies.
 No images!
 All icons are unicode emojis.
 No JavaScript!